FXDYJ/Sunrise/README.md

 tracking players in the shock area while the server-side burst is active.
 After a short delay, it verifies if players reported the damage as expected.
 If a player did not report the damage, the server forces Tesla damage to be applied.

-## Ideas (not implemented yet)
+## Planned Features

 - **Door interaction validation**: Patch the exploit that allows cheaters to open doors without directly looking at them, while avoiding false positives.
+(In development)
 - **Pickup spoofing**: Send fake data about pickups far away from players to clutter ESP cheats.
+(More research needed)
+- **Movement exploits patch**: Prevent known movement exploits such as the one with [SCP-939 jump](https://youtu.be/NcMqxEu1_xM?si=cvDs1MIBTqQS7lI2&t=32).

+# Installation

+The only dependency is [EXILED](https://github.com/ExMod-Team/EXILED).
+To install the plugin, simply download the latest release from the [releases page](https://github.com/Banalny-Banan/Sunrise/releases) and put it in the `Plugins` folder.

+> ⚠️ **WARNING**: The project is in early development.
+While thoroughly tested on our servers, it may still contain bugs.
+> If you encounter any issues, please report them on the [Issues](https://github.com/Banalny-Banan/Sunrise/issues) page
+> or in the [Discord server](https://discord.gg/9nAaRVNCq3).
+You can also disable specific modules in the configuration file.
+> If you are a developer, feel free to investigate the issue yourself for which the debug logs and primitives visualizations might prove useful.
+> Thank you for supporting the project.

 # Community & Contributions